spurs v newcastle united match reports

 The lead was doubled just seconds after the break, when Spurs kicked off and scored without a United player touching the ball !!
 Harmer to Medwin to Dunmore and he did the rest, rounding the goalie and slipping the ball home for his second of the game.

-Newcastle were not going to give up without a fight and when Len White nodded in George Eastham's corner on the hour, it looked touch and go for Spurs with the magpies piling forward, but we held out for a welcome away win.
+Newcastle were not going to give up without a fight and when Len White nodded in George Eastham's corner on the hour, it looked touch and go for Spurs with the Magpies piling forward, but we held out for a welcome away win.

 Spurs - Hollowbread; Baker, Norman, Dodge; Hopkins, Iley, Harmer; Medwin, Dunmore, Brooks, Cliff Jones